 Different boiling water taps use different systems to deliver hot water to your kitchen, and each have their own pros and cons which we shall briefly discuss.

 Quooker, Zip, and Grohe Red hot water taps use a pressurised system.
 These store the water at a higher temperature and usually deliver it at a higher pressure, however, there are drawbacks.
 If the pressure release valve gets blocked or obstructed, the tank can explode.
 Pressurised systems also tend to be slower to reheat the water and have a smaller tank capacity, and many systems do not have a limescale inhibitor.
-As we know, Quooker are famously the only brand that store and deliver the water above 100°C, but because of this, it means that their products will never get WRAS approval (see our separate blog on the WRAS scheme) as water regulations state that you are not allowed to store water above 100°C in a domestic dwelling.
-What this means is that if you install a Quooker tap in a new build, the water board will not connect your mains cold water supply!
+As we know, Quooker are famously the only brand that store and deliver the water above 100°C, but because of this, it means that their products are unable to get WRAS approval (see our separate blog on the WRAS scheme) as water regulations state that you are not allowed to store water above 100°C in a domestic dwelling.
+What this means is that if you install a 'true' boiling water tank and tap in a new build property, the water board will not connect your mains cold water supply!

 Insinkerator taps and the Vellamo Mokka and Cappa hot water taps use a non-pressurised or vented system.
 The Mokka and Cappa use a non-pressurised open vented tank which is proven technology and is considered to be safer.
 They are also easier to install and easier to service with quicker reheat times.
 The temperature is stored at a slightly lower temperature to that in a pressurised system, but this means that they can meet the water regulations approval - the Mokka and Cappa are both WRAS approved.
 It is also easy to attach a filtration system on non-pressurised systems which not only gives you purer hot water, but also seriously reduce limescale.